AFDM: Evolving OFDM Towards 6G+: System Model

 When both the normalized path delays and digital Doppler shifts are integer-valued, $i.e.$, $\ell_p \in \mathbb{Z}_{\ge 0}$ and $f_p \in \mathbb{Z}$, the multipath components are perfectly aligned with the discrete sampling and frequency grids.
 For this case, here onwards referred to as \ac{IDID} channel, the discrete-time baseband received signal can be described by \eqref{eq:disc_time_SISO_channel_normalized} directly without concern as $\ell_p$ is an integer, and therefore the shifted samples $s[n - \ell_p]$ are well-defined.
 Furthermore, the phase rotation term $e^{j 2 \pi f_p \frac{n}{N}}$ is an integer multiple of $e^{\frac{j 2 \pi}{N}}$, which corresponds to the fundamental frequency resolution of the discrete Fourier basis.

-This is a common assumption adopted in most existing works, as it greatly simplifies the analysis and design of communication systems, reveals the core characteristics and behavior of each delay-Doppler tap without interference, and the associated complexity.
+This is a common assumption adopted in most existing works, as it greatly simplifies the analysis and design of communication systems, reveals the core characteristics and behavior of each delay-Doppler tap without interference or added complexity.
 However, such an assumption is often unrealistic in practical scenarios, where the delay and Doppler parameters are typically not perfectly aligned with the discrete grids, especially the Doppler shifts, necessitating more general models.